HOME WISE Uranium Project > Calculators > External Radiation Dose Calculator >

 Note 3: Mass and activity concentrations entered for a radionuclide composition refer to the total mass/activity of all nuclides of the nominal element contained (e.g. U-238, U-234, and U-235 for U_nat++), while those entered for a radionuclide series refer to the mass/activity of the nominal nuclide only (e.g. U-238 for U-238++).

-Data import: Longer lists of input data can be imported by pasting the data to the "Results" field first, then clicking the "Import" button.
+Data import: Longer lists of input data can be imported by pasting the data to the input field first, then clicking the "IMPORT" button next to it.
 For this purpose, the data must be delimited by space, comma, tab, or new lines, and "wt_%" must be encoded as 0, "Bq/g" as 1.
 So, direct import from spreadsheet applications such as Excel is possible by copying and pasting, if the data is organized in three columns for name, value, and unit.

 Note: make sure that you get decimal points (not commas!) from your spreadsheet software!